bitweal/adversarial-attack-tools/README.md

 ## Repository Structure

+- **models/**: Directory containing model definitions and pre-trained weights.
   - **mobilenet_v2.py**: Contains the definition of the MobileNetV2 model.
   - **inception_v3.py**: Contains the definition of the InceptionV3 model.
-- **adversarial_attack.py**: Implements the AdversarialAttack class for crafting adversarial examples using the BIM method.
+- **adversarial_attack.py**: Implements the AdversarialAttack class for crafting adversarial examples using the GSM (Gradient Sign Method).
 Entry point of the application.
 Loads the pre-trained model, performs predictions, and conducts adversarial attacks.
 - **imagenet_classes.txt**: Contains the class labels for the ImageNet dataset.
 - **media/**: Directory to store input images and adversarially perturbed images.